 We need to balance the Word and prayer in our devotional life and ministry, for all Bible and no prayer can produce a life that is cold and sterile, but all prayer and no Bible could result in zeal without knowledge.
 The spiritual leaders in the early church gave themselves to pr …

-David Realizing That Prayer is The Only Answer - Psalms 143:1 – 143:12 (commentary)
+An Appeal For Deliverance - Psalms 143:1 – 143:12 (commentary)

-Concern for believers going through trials - II Thessalonians 3:1 – 3:5 (commentary)
+Concern For Believers Going Through Trials - II Thessalonians 3:1 – 3:5 (commentary)

 The chapter begins with a request for prayer (vv.
 1-2), a word of encouragement concerning God’s faithfulness (vv.
 3-4) and a short prayer (v.
 5).
 Evidently Paul had heard that the Thessalonians were praying for him, and he asks them to keep on doing that.
-His request is tw …
+His request …

-Prayer changes things - I Thessalonians 3:9 – 3:13 (commentary)
+Prayer Changes Things - I Thessalonians 3:9 – 3:13 (commentary)

 It is especially tragic when Christians fail to say thank you to Jesus Christ and just take for granted what He has done for us.
 He gave everything; He suffered, He bled and He died on the cross for our sins and yet as Christians, we tend to forget.
 The least we can do is to …

-What do you need to pray for? - Colossians 4:1 – 4:6 (commentary)
+What do We Need to Pray For? - Colossians 4:1 – 4:6 (commentary)

 Slave owners are to be fair and honest with their slaves.
 Don’t forget that you have a Master in heaven (v.
 1).
 Our prayer life is to be continual (I Thessalonians 5:17), not casual which means we should be constantly in fellowship with God so that prayer is as normal as breath …

-Prayer for God’s power and love - Ephesians 3:14 – 3:21 (commentary)
+Prayer For God’s Power And Love - Ephesians 3:14 – 3:21 (commentary)

-The warrior’s resource - Ephesians 6:18 – 6:24 (commentary)
+The Warrior’s Resource - Ephesians 6:18 – 6:24 (commentary)

 Prayer is the energy that enables Christians to engage in the battle of life.
 We can never fight this battle in our own power, no matter how strong we may think we are.
 Remember that many men greater than we have fallen before us.
-Paul tells us how to pray in order to defeat Sa …
+Paul tells us how to pray in order to defeat Satan …

 Hannah’s Prophetic Prayer - I Samuel 2:1 – 2:11 (commentary)